Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/approach2.md

 folder: /labs/vstsextend/jenkins/approach2/
 ---

-In this section, Jenkins will be included as a job within a VSTS Team Build.
-The key benefit of this approach is the end-to-end traceability from the work items to the source code to the build and release provided by the VSTS.
+In this section, Jenkins will be included as a job within a Azure CI Pipeline.
+The key benefit of this approach is you can have end-to-end traceability from work items to source code to build and release pipelines.

-To begin, an endpoint to the Jenkins Server for communication with VSTS will be configured.
+To begin, an endpoint to the Jenkins Server for communication with Azure DevOps will be configured.

-1. In the **Admin \| Services** section, click on the **New Service Endpoint \| Jenkins** option to create a new endpoint.
+1. Go to your project settings.
+Select **Pipelines| Service connections**, click **New service connection** and choose **Jenkins** from the dropdown.

-1. In the **Add new Jenkins Connection** screen, provide a connection name, Jenkins server URL in the format `http://[server IP address or DNS name]` and Jenkins user name with password.
-Click on the **Verify Connection** button to validate the configuration and then click on the **Ok** button.
+1. Provide a connection name, Jenkins server URL in the format `http://[server IP address or DNS name]` and Jenkins user name with password.
+Select **Verify Connection** and validate the configuration.
+If it susscessful, then select **Ok**.

    ![Jenkins Endpoint](images/jenkinsendpoint.png)

    The next step would be to configure the build definition.

-1. Click on the **Build and Release** hub, select the Builds section and click on the **+New** button to create a new build Definition
+1. Go to Azure Pipelines| Builds, Click**+New**  and select **New build pipeline** to create a new build definition

+1. At the time of writing this lab, Azure Pipelines did not support Jenkins in YAML.
+Select **Visual Designer** to create a pipeline without a YAML.

+1. Select Myshutte project and repository

-1. In the **Choose a template** window, select the out-of-the-box **Jenkins** template and click on the **Apply** button
+1. Scroll down and select the standard **Jenkins** template Click Apply

     ![Jenkins Template](images/jenkinsbuildtemplate.png)

-1. In the *Process* step, provide a name for the definition, select Hosted Linux Preview as the Agent Queue, provide **MyShuttle** as the Job name and then select the Jenkins service endpoint created earlier.
+1. select Hosted Ubuntu for the Agent Queue, provide **MyShuttle** as the Job name and then select the Jenkins service endpoint created earlier.

     ![Jenkins Settings in Team Build](images/vsts-buildjenkinssettings.png)

 1. Next, select the **Get Sources** step.
-Since Jenkins is being used for the build, there is no need to download the source code to the VSTS build agent.
-Enable the **Advanced settings** option and select the **Don't sync sources** option.
+Since Jenkins is being used for the build, there is no need to download the source code to the build agent.
+To skip syncing with the agent, select **Don't sync sources** option.

     ![Get Sources Settings in Team Build](images/vsts-getsourcessettings.png)